 Another example of the grassroots in action was recently evident during April, Parkinson’s Awareness Month.
 (This is the birth month of Dr. James Parkinson, who first observed PD in 1817.)
-At PDF, we have observed growing participation and interest in awareness month, as evidenced by the photographs on pages 10 and 11.
+At PDF, we have observed growing participation and interest in awareness month.

 Unfortunately, this new grassroots buoyancy does not yet seem to find a parallel in success with drug development.
 Of the last 16 potential PD treatments to enter clinical trials, 14 — including, most recently, the gene therapy technique that uses the growth factor neurturin — “failed.”
 Even here, not everyone is pessimistic; our own James Beck, Ph.D., said, “Even when a new drug is not proven effective in trials, studying it helps us to better understand existing drugs and may help pave the way for other, related therapies.”

 In science, a disappointing past is not necessarily the prologue to the future; it can as well be the platform for re-imagining things, and making necessary changes in course.

 Read this edition of our newsletter critically, with reasoned hope and cautious optimism.
 Take heart from the wonderful stories of brave people and promising ideas.
 And please call us if you have opinions to share or questions to ask.
 At PDF, reader comment is our one of our main engines of improvement.

 Have a wonderful summer!